erwilleke/ToyApp/README.md

 ## Environment
 The entirety of the explorations took place in one two environments.
-1) Windows 7, Notepad++, Chrome w/ Developer tools, Ruby, GitHub for Windows
+1) Windows 7, Notepad++, Chrome w/ Developer tools, Ruby, GitHub for Windows or 2) [Cloud 9 IDE](https://c9.io/) connected to GitHub, in Chrome, using "Preview" to see progress.

-2) [Cloud 9 IDE](https://c9.io/) connected to GitHub, in Chrome, using "Preview" to see progress In both cases, I had my Rally account open in a different Chrome tab and authenticated to my main account.
+In both cases, I had my Rally account open in a different Chrome tab and authenticated to my main account.
 The app development when looking at App-debug.html picks up the project scoping from there.